Quebec passes motion calling on store clerks to greet customers with 'bonjour'

 Leader Jean-Francois Lisee said the vote reaffirms that French is Quebec's official language.

+Despite her preference, she said politicians should be focusing instead on more important issues, such as threats to small businesses and the city's plan to close her kiosk as part of a renovation to the square.

+"Saving local public markets is very important, I wish they were debating that," she said.

-A heated debate on the issue in the national assembly Wednesday was triggered by census numbers suggesting a slight drop in the use of French in the workplace.
+The 'bonjour/hi"debate in the national assembly Wednesday was triggered by census numbers that day suggesting a slight drop in the use of French in the workplace.

 Premier Philippe Couillard called the debate ridiculous but admitted his preference for a French-only greeting.